SimoneDutto/EDSR/README.md

-**Our additions**
+**Additions for our project**
-  * We add losses to evaluate PSNR on DIV2K and SVNH (the losses can be found in the loss folder)
+  * We add losses to evaluate PSNR on DIV2K and SVNH (the losses can be found in the loss folder).
+  * Jupyter notebook to run the new code.
-  * To see more details there is the pdf of the paper we wrote about it
+  * To see more details there is the pdf of the paper we wrote about it.
-  * Additions by Davide Fiorino and Simone Dutto.
+  * Additions by Davide Fiorino and Simone Dutto from Politecnico di Torino.

 # EDSR-PyTorch